Gifts from Your Will/Trust

 Will you sell the shares I give you?

-It is generally our policy to liquidate any donated stock shares very soon after receiving them, so that we can use the cash proceeds for the purpose you designate.
+It is generally our policy to liquidate any donated stock shares immediately after receiving them, so that we can use the cash proceeds to support the overall mission of Waynesburg University.

 Can I give closely held stock that I own?